liketiger/Personal_Expenses/README.md

 - You can log your title, amount and date of the day you spent money.
 - It shows how much money you've spent past week.

+## commits
+-deprecated fix : fixed RaisedButton and FlatButton into ElevatedButton and TextButton / Also fixed ThemeData.accentColor and AppBarTheme.textTheme into colorScheme, secondary and titleTextStyle

 ### Screenshots

 ![스크린샷 2021-08-24 오후 1 02 34](https://user-images.githubusercontent.com/50165633/130554353-dea2199f-0f96-4ede-a751-99d6ed0ccda2.png)